mverouden/blogdown-academic/content/post/2022-11-03-anaconda-installation-wurclient/index.md

 ### Upgrading Anaconda Navigator (Anaconda3)

-When after starting Anaconda Navigator sometimes you will see that a newer version of the Navigator is available.
+After starting Anaconda Navigator, sometimes you will see that a newer version of the Navigator is available.
 In the top right corner this is indicated as displayed in [Figure 16](#figure-navigator_upgrade)

 {{< figure src="anaconda-wurclient/14-upgrade-navigator.png" caption="Upgrade available for Anaconda Navigator" numbered="true" id="navigator_upgrade" >}}